by Marco Corvaglia

-In 2010, she founded the Antares Association (reg.
-R-1003/10 of the Cantonal Ministry of Justice), with the aim of collecting, among the devotees, funds for contributing to the construction of an accomodation facility, named "Magnificat", on a land owned by her, in Bijakovići (for donations, also a bank account, titled “Antares Association”, was opened at Banca Prossima, agency of Milan, Paolo Ferrari Square, 10 [IBAN IT42Q0335901600100000015985]).
+In 2010, she founded, in Medjugorje, the Antares Association (reg.
+R-1003/10 of the Cantonal Ministry of Justice), with the aim of collecting, especially among the devotees from the North of Italy, funds for contributing to the construction of a so-called "spirituality center", named "Magnificat", on a land owned by her, in Bijakovići (for donations, also a bank account, titled “Antares Association”, was opened at Banca Prossima, agency of Milan, Paolo Ferrari Square, 10 [IBAN IT42Q0335901600100000015985]).

-All this led the Diocese of Alessandria, in the person of the Bishop Msgr.
+All these facts led the Diocese of Alessandria, in the person of the Bishop Msgr.
 Giuseppe Versaldi (now Cardinal), to issue, on 16 June 2011, a Clarification on Medjugorje by Msgr.
 Versaldi:

 As also in the Diocese of Alessandria some faithful and faith groups are involved in the events that have happened in Medjugorje since 1981, and go on pilgrimages there and meet here to practice their devotion to Mary and since recently in these meetings there is an alleged seer [...]
 I [also] ask the priests to not allow, during celebrations within our churches, offerings to be given to private persons (even if they are alleged seers), intended for private works, in order to avoid exploitation and suspicion.

 [La Chiesa e Medjugorje.
 Precisazioni del Vescovo, "La voce alessandrina.
 Settimanale di informazione e opinione della Diocesi di Alessandria", No 23, 17 June 2011, p.
 12]